Liam Gallagher: 2016–2019: As You Were and Why Me? Why Not.

+2020–2024: C'mon You Know and Liam Gallagher & John Squire

 On 31 January 2020, Gallagher surprise released a live EP entitled Acoustic Sessions, which contained 7 live acoustic performances of both his solo and Oasis songs, as well as the original demo version of "Once".
 On 27 March, he announced that the Heaton Park show was cancelled due to the COVID-19 pandemic.
 In response to the pandemic, he announced that he would perform a free show for NHS staff at The O2 Arena on 29 October 2020, which was ultimately postponed to 17 August 2021.
 After the first worldwide COVID-19 lockdown began in March 2020, Gallagher posted several humorous video clips to Twitter of him singing various Oasis hits with reworked lyrics to advise his fans to wash their hands.
 Later that year, Gallagher released his MTV Unplugged performance as his first live album, MTV Unplugged (Live At Hull City Hall), containing 10 of the 17 songs played.
 It was released on 12 June 2020 and debuted at number one on the UK charts upon its release, becoming Gallagher's third UK no.1 album as a solo artist.

 On 27 November 2020, Gallagher released a stand-alone single titled "All You're Dreaming Of".
 The proceeds from the song go to Action for Children.
-Peaking at #24, it became his fourth solo single to reach the UK top 40, while also becoming the UK's highest selling vinyl single of 2020.
+Peaking at No. 24, it became his fourth solo single to reach the UK top 40, while also becoming the UK's highest selling vinyl single of 2020.

 In October 2021, Gallagher collaborated with Richard Ashcroft on a reworked version of "C'mon People (We're Making It Now)" for Ashcroft's album Acoustic Hymns Vol. 1.